AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

         - In my opinion, choose a height **1-2 rings higher** than where the stringing disappears.
 This just gives you a bit more headroom for filaments that may behave a bit differently.
         - We are subtracting 1 because the first ring is 0 retraction.

-## If You Are Having Persistent Issues:
+## If You Are Having Persistent Issues
 - **Ensure that your filament is dry.** Wet filament can cause near-unfixable stringing.
     - Even brand new, factory sealed filament can still come wet.
 - [:page_facing_up: Ensure that you don't have excessive backlash in your extruder gears.](./troubleshooting/extrusion_patterns.md#extruder-backlash)